Mamena2020/nodemi/README.md

    - Middleware auth

-   For secure access to controller by adding `JwtAuthPass` to router.
+   For secure access to controller by adding `JwtAuthPass` to your router.

    ```